Internet Explorer is not compatible with the payment feature on this site.

 Program fee includes instruction, materials and meals.
 Housing and airport transportation are available for additional fees.

-- High school students age 14-17 are encouraged to apply and must be in that age range while program is in session.
+- Open to high school students age 14-17.
+Students must remain in that age range while program is in session.

 Enrollment in Discover Music is based on submission of the online application form and the instructors' review of: